Back to journal

 Is Pilates enough on its own, or do you need strength training too?

-This is one of the most asked questions in fitness right now.
+It is one of the most asked questions in fitness right now.
 Reformer Pilates is booming.
 Strength training has more evidence behind it than ever.
-And most people over 55 are doing one or the other, not both.
-The honest answer: for most adults over 55, you need both.
-But the ratio depends on your body.
+And most people are doing one or the other, rarely both.
+The honest answer: for most people who want to stay strong and capable as they age, you need both.
+What changes is the ratio, and that depends on your body, not your birthday.

 Key takeaways

 1. Pilates builds core stability, mobility, and movement control.
-It does not provide enough mechanical load for bone density or significant muscle growth.
-2. Strength training is the most effective intervention for preserving muscle mass and bone density after 55.
-But without mobility and control, the risk of injury increases.
-3. When combined and coordinated, Pilates and strength training produce better outcomes than either alone.
+On its own it does not provide enough mechanical load for meaningful bone density or muscle growth.
+2. Strength training is the most effective way to preserve muscle mass and bone density as you get older.
+But load a body that moves poorly and you raise the risk of injury.
+3. Combined and well sequenced, Pilates and Strength training produce better results than either alone.

 What Pilates does well